kslat3r/micro-machines-hackathon/PITCHME.md

-## Mocha/Chai/Supertest workshop
+## Building Micro Machines (racing game) using object-oriented JavaScript

-### June 22nd 2018
+### August 30th 2018

 ---

 ### What we will cover

-* Mocha test runner and reporting
-* NYC test code coverage tool
-* Creating good assertions with Chai
-* Mocking functions using Sinon
+* How to model our game using objects
-* Component testing your application using Supertest
+* How to get our racing game working and playable
+* If we have time, adding a functional AI opponent

 *Bear in mind that this is a code-along!*